 The risk of viral transmission via breast milk is very low.
 In nursing mothers with herpes, breastfeeding should not be interrupted, except when the herpetic vesicles are located on the breasts.
 Active lesions in other body parts should be covered, and the nursing mother’s hygiene should not be overlooked so that breastfeeding can be maintained.

 Herpes treatment and breastfeeding

-Varicella-zoster virus belongs to the herpesvirus family, it affects the central nervous system and causes chickenpox (varicella) and shingles (zoster).
+Varicella-zoster virus also belongs to the herpesvirus family, it affects the central nervous system and an infection can cause chickenpox (varicella) and shingles (zoster).

 Caution for the newborn baby

-However, if a mother develops chickenpox for the first time a few days before or after her baby’s birth 9, this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals 10.
-Breastfeeding can continue in this situation, but the baby may require treatment with antibodies against the virus (varicella zoster immune globulin) or other preventative medication and the mother is advised to take special hygiene precautions and avoid her baby being in contact with any skin lesions until they are fully crusted 11 12.
+If a mother develops chickenpox for the first time up to five days before or two days after her baby’s birth (Wambach and Spencer, 2020; e-lactancia, 2020), this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals.21 Breastfeeding resources state that breastfeeding can continue in this situation, but the baby will require treatment against the virus and the mother is advised to take special hygiene precautions, and avoid her baby being in contact with any skin lesions until they are fully crusted.2223 Paediatrician Jack Newman explains: